In states where golf courses are closed, when will golf courses open again?

 Massachusetts: Governor Charlie Baker declared golf courses non-essential in his order, which initially ran through April 7 and now runs through May 4.

-Michigan: Governor Whitmer has been adamant that golf courses are non-essential and should remain closed through her stay-at-home order, which runs through April 30.
+Michigan: Governor Whitmer has modified her stay-at-home order, which runs through May 15, to now allow golf courses to open to walking players only.

 Minnesota: Golf courses are will reopen on April 18 as part of a new executive order from Governor Tim Walz, provided CDC guidelines are followed.